Ways to Adjust for Project Risks: Factors to Consider Above Markups

 Learn More

-Very often you'll actually get price quotes from your vendors at bid time saying that the price is good to the end of the year.
-If the material is purchased before the end of the year, then you're going to have to stock it on site if it's not ready to be installed right away.
-That might be more costly than actually having the price go up a little bit and purchasing it later.
+Very often, you'll receive price quotes from your vendors at bid time stating that the price is valid through the end of the year.
+If the material is purchased before that deadline, you’ll need to store it on-site if it’s not ready to be installed right away.
+That might end up costing more than allowing the price to increase slightly and purchasing it later.

 How to Learn Construction Estimating